MicrosoftDocs/Devices-docs/surface-hub/provisioning-packages-for-surface-hub.md

 > [!div class="mx-imgBorder"]
 > ![Use advanced provisioning](images/sh-prov-adv.png)

+> [!TIP]
+> Use the wizard to create a package with the common settings, then switch to the advanced editor to add other settings.

-1. If continuing from the previous section, select **Switch to advanced provisioning** otherwise open **Windows Configuration Designer** and select **Advanced provisioning**.
+1. If continuing from the previous section, select **Switch to advanced editor** otherwise open **Windows Configuration Designer** and select **Advanced provisioning**.
 2. Name your project and select **Next**.
 3. Select **Common to Windows 10 Team**, select **Next**, and then select **Finish**.